taxmanyana/cft/README.md

 INTRODUCTION
 ------------
-The Climate Forecasting Toolbox is a Python based tool for statistical climate forecasting applications.
+The Climate Forecasting Toolbox is a Python based tool for statistical climate forecasting application.

 CREDITS
 =======